sshtel/act-build/README.md

 # island-build
-This project is for support features of building and testing island-platform-based applications
+This project is to support automated build and testing environment for usual nodejs applications.
+This is originated from island-build project.

 # Commands
 ## gulp clean